jaypha/mysqli-ext/README.md

 ### `queryColumn($query)`

 Calls `q` with `$query` and returns a single column.
-If the SQL selects one field, then `queryColumn` returns an array containing the values.
-If the SQL selects two or more, then an associative array is returned with the contents of the first column as the keys and the contents of the second columns as the values.
+If the SQL query selects one field, then `queryColumn` returns an array containing the values.
+If the query selects two or more, then an associative array is returned with the contents of the first column as the keys and the contents of the second columns as the values.

+If no rows were found, returns an empty array.

+If a key is repeated, it will overwrite any existing value.

 ```
 $column = $db->queryColumn("select name from sometable");